code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 Update the comment for `sharesToUnderlying` function to accurately reflect that it does not modify the state.

-## [N-02] Misleading comments for the `Merkle` contract
+## [N-02] Misleading comment for the `Merkle` contract

 ## Description

-There are [misleading comments](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/libraries/Merkle.sol#L6-L19) in the `Merkle` contract, which is adapted from OpenZeppelin Contracts.
-The modified implementation uses `sha256` hash function but the comments do not reflect the changes.
+There is a [misleading comment](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/libraries/Merkle.sol#L6-L19) for the `Merkle` contract.
+The modified implementation uses `sha256` hash function but the comment does not reflect the changes.

 [src/contracts/libraries/Merkle.sol#L6-L19](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/libraries/Merkle.sol#L6-L19)